heikkiket/gallery/docs/blog/1-deb-packages.md

 ## Packages, finally!

 So here you go.
-Install my gallery as a deb package to your Ubuntu box and test it.
+[Install my gallery as a deb package](https://github.com/heikkiket/gallery/releases/tag/0.2.0) to your beloved Ubuntu box and test it.
 Come tell me how you liked it.

 I wonder why modern package formats don't take command line into account.
 This is GNU/Linux after all, a system that is famous for its command line.
 And there's a ton of nice modern command line tools that I have to clone from Github or download random binaries from somewhere.